Is It Better To Build a PWA or Native Apps in 2019?

 We learned that in the IT world, the one day we are absolutely sure about doing one, and the next day we have to switch and do another.

-So let’s at least check, what makes a PWA a better choice than Native app.
+So let’s at least check, what makes a PWA development a better choice than Native app development.

 PWA doesn’t recuire any installation.